Artwork featured on this site is by @skillettle on Instagram!

 I conduct research at UCSF in the Sohal Lab, where I study how neural circuits within the medial prefrontal cortex influence decision-making and behavior, using techniques like optogenetics, behavioral assays, and fiber photometry.
 Previously, I spent the summer at the University of Michigan investigating dopaminergic signaling in the paraventricular nucleus of the thalamus (PVT) using microdialysis and Pavlovian conditioning paradigms.

-Beyond research, I’m deeply involved in science outreach and mentorship from organizing community events with Perfect Pair and Hearts for the Homeless to supporting first-generation and underrepresented students through SACNAS SFSU.
 My long-term goal is to earn a Ph.D. in Neuroscience and lead a lab focused on addiction, psychedelics, and psychiatric disorders.